Lawyers specialized in defamation law.

-With extensive experience in criminal law and communication law, INFLUXIO is a law firm specialized in defamation.
+With extensive experience in criminal law and communications law, INFLUXIO is a law firm specialized in defamation.
 Whether you are a victim or accused of defamation, we are committed to providing you with comprehensive legal support.

 We work in a variety of areas, including public defamation, press defamation, social media defamation, and discriminatory defamation.
 Our aim is to protect your reputation and your rights as effectively as possible.